BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Balguy.md

 - Hutcheson’s claims about God provoke a controversy between Balguy, Bayes, and Grove about whether God acts out of rectitude (Balguy), benevolence (Bayes), or wisdom (Grove) (114).
 - It would be consistent to agree with Doddridge and Grove about the divine nature against voluntarists and sentimentalists, and still to accept utilitarianism; for one might argue that a perfectly reasonable agent will accept utilitarianism.
 Cumberland holds that God rationally chooses to promote the common good because this is the reasonable end; and one might defend a parallel claim about utility.
 Hutcheson’s rationalist opponents, however, deny that practical reason supports utilitarianism; Balguy, Butler, Doddridge, and Price all maintain that practical reason imposes some limits on the pursuit of maximum utility.
 - Balguy is sympathetic to Hutcheson’s utilitarianism, though he does not entirely endorse it; but he argues that sentimentalism does not offer a satisfactory defence of utilitarianism.
 Balguy argues that utilitarian benevolence, a completely impartial commitment to maximizing the general good, is not simply the result of our particular passions of benevolence.
 Not only do sentimentalism and utilitarianism fail to support each other; they actually conflict.
+- Balguy does not object to Hutcheson’s account of the content of utilitarianism.
+In particular, he does not distinguish Cumberland’s conception of the common good of rational beings from Hutcheson’s maximizing conception that allows us harm one person in order to raise the total good.
+He speaks of a universal good that ‘includes’ the private good of every individual.